ToveEk/1dv609_a1_part_1/Practice_ write_run_tests.md

 - Can all code be covered by code coverage?
 Why not?
 - What kind of "asserts"/"expects" can be done in your testing framework?
 Make a summary.
 - What kind(s) of Code Coverage is shown in your code coverage tool?
 What does it mean?
+- Why should a single test only have one assert/expect?